bakedoatmeal/nextjs-tutorial/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a simple blog app created using next.js